Louis-Armand de Lom d'Arce de Lahontan, Baron de Lahontan: Early life

 Louis Armand was born into the aristocracy and inherited the title Baron Lahontan upon his father's death in 1674.
 De Lahontan joined the troupes de la marine and was sent to New France in 1683 at age 17 along with two other officers and three companies of troops.
-After arriving at Quebec in November and settling in Beaupré, he would lead his company in 1684 on an unsuccessful offense against the Iroquois from Fort Frontenac.
+After arriving at Quebec in November and settling in Beaupré, he would lead his company in 1684 on an unsuccessful offensive against the Iroquois from Fort Frontenac.

 Explorer

 Map depicting Baron de Lahontan's west-east Long River (Riviere Longue), rising in distant western mountains and emptying into the upper Mississippi.

-Having already faced the reality of settler life in Beaupré, de Lahontan again led his men to Boucherville to live with local inhabitants between 1685 and 1687 – himself dividing his time between hunting and classical literature.
+Having already faced the reality of settler life in Beaupré, de Lahontan again led his men to Boucherville to live with local inhabitants between 1685 and 1687, dividing his time between hunting and classical literature.
 Just prior to a decision to return to France, Lahontan was ordered–at least in part because of his knowledge of the Algonquian language–to head a detachment of French and native troops towards Fort St. Joseph where he would launch another attack on the Iroquois.
 He was a restless commander and spent much of his time exploring the region.
 In 1688, following news of the abandonment of the post at Niagara and renewed attacks of the Iroquois, he burned his fort and led his men to Michillimackinac in search of supplies and possibly entertainment for his men.
 De Lahontan felt that without supplies from Niagara his dwindling stores would not be enough to last the winter.
 During the winter and spring months he explored the upper Mississippi valley where he ascended the “Rivière Longue”; some scholars consider this a fanciful tale, others argue that he had discovered the Missouri River.

 King William's War

 During King William's War, De Lahontan submitted several proposals for military fortification and equipment in New France, such as a Great Lakes flotilla for defense against the Iroquois and a line of forts meant for defense along the western frontier, both on behalf of Governor Frontenac in 1692.
-Further, he led a successful offense against five English frigates of Phipp's invasion fleet in the Gulf of St. Lawrence in 1690 under Frontenac.
+Further, he led a successful offensive against five English frigates of Phipp's invasion fleet in the Gulf of St. Lawrence in 1690 under Frontenac.
 Though his proposal for a Great Lakes flotilla was ultimately rejected on the basis of cost, de Lahontan would be promoted to King's Lieutenant.

 At Placentia, Newfoundland, he defended the capital from a siege in 1692.
 On 13 December 1692, following a conflict with the governor of Placentia, Jacques-François de Monbeton de Brouillan, de Lahontan decided to abandon his office and New France altogether.

 He deserted and took ship for Viana, Portugal.
 Deprived of his inheritance and unable to return to France, he eventually arrived in Amsterdam on 14 April.
 During an unknown period of time in Zaragoza, Spain, until at least 1696, de Lahontan recorded his memoirs for the English government explaining how and why they should take French-controlled Canada.